openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

-# How to develop developer documentation
+# Creating developer documentation

-The developer documentation is needed to provide basic information about component development.
+Developer documentation provides an overview of the component development and helps engineers understand the underlying technology.
-This guide contains requirements which are applied for component developer documentation.
+This guide contains the requirements for writing developer documentation.

 ## The component structure